epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/temporary.md

 ## Recording Cues
 Firstly, you want to make sure you're recording your cues into a file where you'll be able to find them again.
-The easiest way to do this is to make a new cuelist if you're starting from scratch. (here's how to do that).
+The easiest way to do this is to make a new cue list if you're starting from scratch. (here's how to do that).
 Otherwise, remember where you save it (i don't actually know how to find it, but theoretically that would also be explained here)

 The next step is to make the light look the way that you want.
 This is the fun part - do whatever you want, and make it really super cool.
 The super cool part is important.

 Finally, you need to actually save it to a cue.
 Cue's like channels, and groups, also all have a unique identifier.
 Recording a cue means you record intensity, colours, mover positions, and everything else you have done.
 All you need to do for this is type
 {% include console_command.html content="Record, Cue, Number, Enter" noTip=true noLegend=true %}

-{% include warning.html content="Your class is using a certain saving scheme for your cuelists, check with claire and ask her to show you either how to get into a separate cue list, or a unique showfile" %}
+{% include warning.html content="Your class is using a certain saving scheme for your cue lists, check with claire and ask her to show you either how to get into a separate cue list, or a unique showfile" %}

 Number your cues chronologically in the order they'll be in during the final performance.
 You can label them directly after creating them by hitting {% include console_button.html content="Label" %} before the clearing the command line, then using the actual English keyboard to type the name.
 If the command line has been cleared since you recorded the cue, you can still label them!
 Just specify the cue, so the command will be
 {% include console_command.html content="Cue, Number, Label, Enter" noTip=true noLegend=true %}